 LikeShop is a great way to assess how your content strategy is functioning.
 Is your audience clicking on your LikeShop posts?
 What types of images are more effective at promoting follower action?
 What caption formulations garner the most movement?
 And finally, what are the call-to-actions that compel people to head to the link in bio?

 When measuring your performance, the click-through rate (CTR) is definitely the best place to start.
 You want to look at the percentage of followers who are opening your LikeShop page and clicking on content.
 Your historic CTR is important, but understanding where you stack up against the major players in your industry is also absolutely essential for a true picture of your results.

-We calculated the click-through rates of all LikeShop users for the entirety of 2021, and segmented them by industry and quarter to give you a better idea of where your brand sits in your competitive landscape.
-A CTR of around 50% seems to be the general percentage marketers should strive to hit, with some fluctuation of 10-20% higher or lower depending on your specific industry and seasonality—in general, Q3 and Q4 perform higher than the first two quarters.
+We calculated the click-through rates of all LikeShop users for the first 3 quarters of 2022 and segmented them by industry and quarter to give you a better idea of where your brand sits in your competitive landscape.
+A CTR of around 70% seems to be the general percentage marketers should strive to hit, with some fluctuation of 10-20% higher or lower depending on your specific industry and seasonality—in general, Q1 & Q2 performed higher than Q3.